 - If you have a detached garage, insulating it won’t have a significant effect on your home’s comfort or utility bills—unless you’re paying to heat or cool it.

-- It can be expensive to insulate your garage, depending on how much insulation you need (and where you need it).
+- It can be expensive to insulate your garage, depending on its square foot—how much insulation you need (and where you need it).

 - It’s a really big, messy project—especially if you have to punch holes in existing drywall.